Gemini 3 Flash vs GPT-5.4 Mini on magicdoor.ai (2026): Lowest Cost or Better Tooling?

 Is Gemini 3 Flash good enough for coding?

-It is a good cheap starting point for simple code questions and first drafts.
-If the work turns into debugging, file uploads, or anything that benefits from code execution, GPT-5.4 Mini is the safer branch.
+It is a reasonable low-cost starting point for simple code questions and first drafts.
+If the work turns into file execution or code interpreter work, switch to the OpenAI family.

 Is this cheaper than paying for separate AI subscriptions?